 An August 2011 search of available job postings on Monster.com for assistant positions in various advertising specialties showed a consistent preference for candidates with at least a bachelor's degree.
 Great emphasis was also placed on effective written and verbal communication skills, familiarity with Microsoft Office and relevant experience.

 For most assistant positions in the advertising industry, the BLS explained that internships create more favorable job opportunities.
 These internships are frequently offered as part of undergraduate degree programs and help students gain initial job experience that can lead to increased job opportunities in a crowded applicant pool.

 Salary Info and Job Outlook

-According to PayScale.com, the majority of advertising assistants earn between $19,139 and $58,256 a year, as of December 2013.
-Although the Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to the field of advertising assisting, the BLS did project that the employment of advertising sales agents will likely shrink by 2% between 2018 and 2028.
+Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to the field of advertising assisting, the BLS did project that the employment of advertising sales agents will likely shrink by 2% between 2018 and 2028.
 As of May 2018, the BLS determined that these agents made a median salary of $51,740.